Austin J. Shanfelter

 Margaret M. Foran

-Member of Nominating & Governance and Compensation Committees
+Chair of Compensation Committees

 Ms. Foran is Chief Governance Officer, Senior Vice President and Corporate Secretary of Prudential Financial, Inc. Prior to joining Prudential, she was Executive Vice President, General Counsel and Corporate Secretary at Sara Lee Corporation from 2008 to 2009; Senior Vice President, Associate General Counsel and Corporate Secretary at Pfizer Inc. from 1997 to 2008; and Vice President and Assistant General Counsel at J.P.
 Morgan & Co.
 Ms. Foran was a Director of Occidental Petroleum Corporation from 2010 to 2020.
 She is a former Director of The MONY Group Inc. and MONY Life Insurance Company.
 She served as Co-Chair and a Director of the Council of Institutional Investors (CII) and Co-Chair of the CII International Corporate Governance Committee.
 She is the former Chair of the American Bar Association Committee on Corporate Governance.
 Ms. Foran is the former Chair of the Coordinating Committee of the Business Roundtable Corporate Governance Task Force.
 She previously served two terms on the Standing Advisory Group of the Public Company Accounting Oversight Board (PCAOB) and is a member of the Economic Club of New York.
 Ms. Foran is a Trustee of the Committee for Economic Development, as well as a member of the Notre Dame Law School Advisory Council.
 The National Association of Corporate Directors had previously designated Ms. Foran a Governance Fellow.